Same-sex marriage in Andorra

-Same-sex marriage in Andorra has been legal since 17 February 2023.
+Same-sex marriage has been legal in Andorra since 17 February 2023.
 Andorra first established stable unions on 23 March 2005, providing same-sex couples with some of the rights and benefits of marriage, and later enacted civil unions on 25 December 2014, offering a greater set of rights.
 On 21 July 2022, the General Council voted to open civil marriage to same-sex couples.
 The law was promulgated by Co-Prince Emmanuel Macron on 17 August 2022, and came into effect six months later (i.e. 17 February 2023).

+Andorra was the second European microstate, the nineteenth country in Europe and the 34th in the world to allow same-sex couples to marry.
+Civil unions are no longer available in Andorra and marriage is now the only legally recognized form of union for couples regardless of sex.